programmer-indo-team/bot-wa-nodejs/README.md

-# Example bot from Rest APIs
+## Example bot from Rest APIs
 <a href="https://danzzapi.xyz">danzzapi.xyz</a>

+## Please enter apikey in set.js
+Not have apikey?
+Open: https://danzzapi.xyz

 ## Intalasi
 ### For termux